This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 And I think that’s very important, too, to understand.
 These people, they’re not good with just objecting internally.
 They’re not good with resigning and finding another job.
 They say, “No, this is wrong.
 And not only is it wrong, I’m going to do what it takes to stop it.”
 They’re actually going to speak out loudly and at great risk.
 They know that that risk is coming.

 So, it’s clarity of thought, wherever that comes from.
 And again, these people are not necessarily nice or heroes.
-It’s sort of a disservice to whistleblowers, who get this saint or sinner dichotomy that people try to apply to them.
+It’s sort of a disservice to whistle-blowers, who get this saint or sinner dichotomy that people try to apply to them.
 And that’s wrong because they may be jerks.
 It’s important that they have good facts.
 Many of the people I dealt with were really fine people, but they might’ve been tough as office mates.
 They really are rules people.

-FC: It sounds like we’re in a golden era for whistleblowing, over the last 10 years, so even before Trump.
-What is it about what’s happening in society and in the U.S. that’s made it such a time for whistleblowers to be more visible and more active?
+FC: It sounds like we’re in a golden era for whistle-blowing, over the last 10 years, so even before Trump.
+What is it about what’s happening in society and in the U.S. that’s made it such a time for whistle-blowers to be more visible and more active?

 TM: Widespread corruption and loss of values.
-I don’t want to sound like a reactionary, but these people would time and time again say to me, “I hate the term whistleblower.
+I don’t want to sound like a reactionary, but these people would time and time again say to me, “I hate the term whistle-blower.
 I was just doing my job.
 I was paid as a compliance person to call out problems and educate people as to what fraud is.
 And I was doing that and they crushed me.”

 It’s a comment on our times that we need a special term, kind of a weird term, and a whole bunch of weird laws for people who are just doing their fricking jobs, right?
 Just calling out wrongdoing within the organization with the perhaps naive idea that it’ll hurt the reputation of their organization.
 Because so many times they thought, “Hey, everyone’s going to be really glad that I pointed this out because, wow, we’d have a lot of egg on our face if this got out.
 Little did they know that this was a feature, not a bug, the plan was baked in.
 But they didn’t get it.
 And then gradually they got it, of course, but only after the pink slip had arrived.